 1. Pimenta Racemosa (Bayrum Tree)

-Ranking or first position, one of our all-time favorites the Bayrum tree!
+Ranking or first position of best-sellers, one of our all-time favorites the Bayrum tree!
 With upright branches, a dense, columnar, or pyramidal crown and an attractive smooth grayish to light brown aromatic bark, that peels off to reveal a pinkish underbark.